T-SHRED: Symbolic Regression for Regularization and Model Discovery with Transformer Shallow Recurrent Decoders: Conclusion

 In conclusion, this work suggests a promising direction for combining advanced deep learning technologies from an applied physical and mathematical framework, specifically with the interpretability and regularization of symbolic expressions.
 Through our carefully designed experiments, we demonstrate T-SHRED as a general architecture for state-space prediction from a sparse set of sensor measurements for larger datasets.
 T-SHRED provides an interpretable model in the latent space by combining SINDy-Attention transformers for symbolic regularization.
 This work also highlights how symbolic regression might be explicitly embedded in other deep learning architectures as a regularizer in order to improve interpretability and accuracy.

 We study a variety of classic deep learning model blocks, including LSTMs, GRUs, MLPs, and CNNs.
-The first experiment highlights how traditional SHRED architectures with RNNs outperform T-SHRED models on the next-step state reconstruction.
+The nexts-step forecasting results highlight how traditional SHRED architectures with RNNs outperform T-SHRED models.
 This highlights a fruitful direction of future work, primarily in identifying key architecture changes to improve the accuracy of T-SHRED models over previous models.

-We also demonstrate a novel advancement in the transformer architecture in an important step towards interpretability.
-In particular, we reformulate the attention heads of the transformer with SINDy-Attention to directly increase interpretability of the model without the cost of performance.
-The model then learns a set of coupled ODEs that evolve over time in the latent space, providing insight into the dynamics of the dataset that are learned for the task of next-step full state prediction.
-We believe that this technique presents a paradigm shift in how deep learning can be performed in physics-based settings as the performance of T-SHRED is clearly improved with SINDy-Attention.
-However, it is important to note that if the amount of terms in the latent ODE is restricted, then the model's performance falls behind due to the introduction of an information bottleneck within the encoder.